-This response belongs to human behavior 101 and is very basic in its nature.
-I would hope that as humans with the ability of deep thought and profound compassion, we could move beyond basic reaction to more meaningful and elevating ones.
+This primary response belongs to human behavior 101 and is very basic in its nature.
+I would hope that as humans with the ability of deep thought and profound compassion, we could move beyond basic reaction to more meaningful—and elevating—ones.

 Physical Appearance and Societal Norms

-When it comes to physical appearance interpretation, societal norms play a huge part in how we perceive the information we gather from our sight.
+When it comes to physical appearance interpretation, societal norms play a colossal part in how we perceive the information we gather from our sense of sight.
 However, societal norms are crummy measuring sticks.

-While there may have been anthropological reasons — at first — for our judgments based on physical appearance alone, I would like to believe we see more about a person than looks.
+While there may have been anthropological reasons—at first—for our judgments based on physical appearance alone, I would like to believe we now see more about a person than mere looks.

-There are no altruistic reasons behind today’s standards of beauty.
-There are indeed industries which benefit enormously from our insecurities as well as our innate desire to belong.
+There are no altruistic reasons behind today’s standards of beauty—none.
+There are industries which benefit enormously from our insecurities—as well as our innate desire to belong.

-In this day and age, men, women, and — sadly — now children perceive the pressure to look a certain way more deeply than previous generations.
-This fact is in great part due to the rise of social media, magazines, and TV exposure worldwide.
+In this day and age, men, women, and—sadly—now children perceive the pressure to look a certain way more deeply than previous generations.
+This fact is in substantial part due to the rise of social media, magazines, and TV exposure worldwide.

 The Puppet Masters

-In 2017, Americans spent more than 16 BILLION dollars on cosmetic procedures (with breast implants at the forefront of surgeries).
-Also in 2017, the cosmetic industry was expected to reach 265 BILLION in sales.
+In 2017, Americans spent more than 16 billion dollars on cosmetic procedures (with breast implants at the forefront of such surgeries.)
+Also in 2017, the cosmetic industry was expected to reach 265 billion in sales.

 Do you genuinely believe that these industries care about our physical appearance for charitable reasons?
 Call me cynical if you must but I genuinely doubt this is the case.

 When I was in sales right out of college, I learned a valuable lesson.
 We were told that the American economy is a consumer-driven economy.
-For Americans to buy, we must CREATE needs.
+For American consumers to buy, we must create needs.
 Needs create consumers.